 Bursting water pipes are a major concern when winter temperatures drop below freezing.
 But why do frozen pipes burst?

-When water freezes, its molecules crystalize into an open hexagonal form, which takes up more space than when the molecules are in their liquid form — that is, the water molecules expand as they freeze.
+When water freezes, its molecules crystalize into an open hexagonal arrangement, which takes up more space than when the molecules are in their liquid form — that is, the water molecules expand as they freeze.

-As the ice expands, it pushes water toward the closed faucet.
+As the ice expands, it pushes liquid water toward the closed faucet.
 This causes an immense amount of water pressure to build between the ice blockage and the faucet — eventually, the pipe ruptures under the pressure, usually at a spot where there's little or no ice.

 The pipe segments upstream of that ice clog generally aren't in danger of bursting because the pressure isn't great enough.
 In this case, the water isn't blocked, and can always retreat back to its source.